rBurgett/technoagorist.com/data/episodes/0028/notes.md

 In a meme war, I'd bet that regular people would easily destroy the best of the best in the US and Iranian governments.
 That sounds good to me.

-This is Techno-Agorist episode 28.
+This is TechnoAgorist episode 28.